abssll/NET731/Week4/README.md

 Question 5:
 Group membership was verified by navigating to Microsoft Entra ID → Groups, opening a security group, and reviewing the Members tab.
 This verification step ensures that the correct users are assigned to each group and confirms that no user belongs to multiple groups.
 A screenshot of a group’s members list was captured as evidence.

+Question 6:

+The Contributor role was assigned to the proj-orion-dev group because members of the development team require the ability to create, modify, and manage Azure resources such as virtual machines, storage accounts, and networking components.
+This role supports the development lifecycle while preventing access to role assignments, maintaining security boundaries.

+The Reader role was assigned to the proj-orion-ops group to allow the operations team to view Azure resources for monitoring, troubleshooting, and auditing purposes without granting permission to make configuration changes.
+This helps reduce the risk of accidental or unauthorised modifications to production resources.

+The proj-orion-finance group was intended to receive the Billing account reader role at the billing scope.
+This role provides read-only access to cost and billing information without exposing infrastructure resources or configuration settings.
+Due to limitations of the personal Azure subscription used for this project, group-based role assignment at the billing scope was not available.
+In an enterprise environment, this role would be assigned to the finance group by a billing administrator.

+Question 7:

+Roles for this project were assigned at the Subscription scope.
+Assigning roles at this level ensures that permissions apply consistently across all resources within the subscription and simplifies access management.

+Assigning roles at a broader scope, such as a Management Group, could result in excessive permissions being granted beyond what is required for the project.
+Conversely, assigning roles at narrower scopes, such as Resource Groups or individual resources, would increase administrative complexity and make access management more difficult to maintain.
+Subscription-level scope provides a balanced approach between security, visibility, and manageability for a project-based environment.

+Question 8

+Azure built-in roles provide predefined sets of permissions designed to cover common operational responsibilities, such as Contributor and Reader.
+Built-in roles are generally preferred because they are maintained by Microsoft and reduce the complexity of access management.

+A custom role is a role created by an organisation to define a specific set of permissions that are not fully met by built-in roles.
+An organisation may need to create a custom role when built-in roles grant too many permissions or when strict regulatory, compliance, or operational requirements demand more precise access control.
+While custom roles offer greater flexibility, they also require additional management and ongoing maintenance.